 The Board is currently chaired by Alison Hernandez, the police and Crime Commissioner for Devon and Cornwall.
 Alison took over the chair from previous Chief Constable Shaun Sawyer in January 2018.

 The agencies that make up Devon and Cornwall LCJB are;

 - The Office for the Police and Crime Commissioner

 - Devon & Cornwall Police

 - Crown Prosecution Service (CPS)

-- The National Probation Service (NPS)
+- His Majesty Prison Probation Service

-- A representative of the 3 prisons across Devon and Cornwall (Exeter, Channing’s wood and Dartmoor)
+- A representative of the 3 prisons across Devon and Cornwall (Exeter, Channing’s Wood and Dartmoor)

 - In addition, to the main criminal justice agencies, we have representation from;

 - The Legal Aid Agency and Defence Community